Chicken Manure: Turning Waste Into Quality Fertilizer

 What Is Chicken Manure?

 When we think of chicken manure, the first assumption is that it’s just poop.
-While that’s true, chicken litter includes a lot more than the waste products alone.
+While that’s true, chicken manure includes a lot more than the waste products alone.

-Chicken bedding materials like sawdust or wood chips may be incorporated.
-So too are urine, feathers, uneaten feed, and of course the manure itself.
+Chicken bedding from the chicken coop, like sawdust or wood chips may be incorporated.
+So too are urine, feathers, uneaten feed, and of course the chicken manure itself.

-The manure-litter mix is usually allowed to sit for a couple days to dry out in the chicken house.
+The chicken manure-coop bedding material mix is usually allowed to sit for a couple of days to dry out in the chicken house.
 In a commercial operation, a tractor then removes it and piles it outside.
 Residential chicken owners can rake out the manure and do the same.

 What Nutrients Are In Chicken Manure?

-Chicken poop as fertilizer contains nutrients such as:
+Chicken manure as fertilizer contains nutrients such as:

-As you can see, it provides most of the micronutrients that garden plants need to survive in one package!
+As you can see, it provides most of the micronutrients that vegetable garden plants need to survive in one package!
+This is leaps and bounds better than other manures you can acquire, like cow manure or horse manure.

 While somewhat variable, the NPK of chicken manure tends to be higher than most other manures.
 This variation is entirely relative to what else is blended into the poop, so let’s look at the manure alone.